kytos/legacy/napps/kytos/of_core/README.rst

 Overview
 ========

-The app **of.core** is a app responsible to handle OpenFlow basic operations.The main handle messages are:
+The NApp **of.core** is a NApp responsible to handle OpenFlow basic operations.
+The messages covered are:

--  reply and request hello messages;
+-  hello messages;
 -  reply echo request messages;
 -  request stats messages;
 -  send a feature request after echo reply;